 On March 25, 2022, the Company entered into employment agreements (the "Employment Agreements") with each of Messrs.
-O'Connor, Dunaway, Stevens and Rotsztain (the "Executives").
+O'Connor, Dunaway, Stevens and Smith (the "Executives").
 The Employment Agreement with Mr. Stevens supersedes his prior employment agreement with GAIN Capital Holdings, Inc. dated as of October 22, 2018 and the amendment thereto dated August 3, 2020.
-The Employment Agreement with Mr. Rotsztain supersedes his prior employment agreement with GAIN Capital Holdings, Inc. dated as of February 4, 2019 and the amendment thereto dated August 3, 2020.
 The Company has not entered into an employment agreement with Mr. Lyon.